Greyish piculet: Distribution and habitat

 Subspecies P. g. antioquensis of the greyish piculet is the more northern.
 It is found in northwestern Colombia on the western slope of the Western Andes between Antioquia Department and the upper reaches of the Rio San Juan.
 The nominate is found in western Colombia from the middle and upper reaches of the Rio Cauca south to the upper Rio Patía.
 It inhabits semi-open landscapes like the edges of dry to somewhat humid primary and secondary forest, scrublands, and open woodlands.
 In elevation it mostly ranges between 800 and 2100 m though it might be found as low as 600 m in the northern part of its range.

 Behavior

 Movement

 The greyish piculet is a year-round resident throughout its range.

 Feeding

 No details are known about the greyish piculet's foraging technique or diet, though they are assumed to be similar to those of the olivaceous piculet, which see here.

 Breeding

 The greyish piculet's breeding season appears to span approximately January to June.
-Nothing else is known about its breediing biology.
+Nothing else is known about its breeding biology.